 Girl, Stop Apologizing is basically a myth-busting, actionable how-to book on embracing and achieving your goals.

 It’s written by Rachel Hollis, an author, motivational speaker, entrepreneur, and mother of four.

 What I loved most about this book is that it was EVERYTHING I needed to hear.
 It explained a lot of the shame I was and am feeling, that I am not alone in feeling this way and that it’s okay to feel this way, and how to change my mindset.
 I also learned that I’m already taking the steps to do this.

 - I can pursue my dream and still be a good employee/sister/daughter/girlfriend

 - Just because my passion is something that has been done before doesn’t mean I should stop pursuing it

 - No is a full sentence

 - Don’t let what others think, talk you out of pursuing your passion

 Now that you have a list of the best books for recent graduates, I’d love to know which books get you motivated.
 Leave a comment below with the title and author of your favorite motivating book and how it keeps you motivated.
-And don’t forget to get your copy of the free Productive Job-Hunting Cheat Sheet so you always know exactly what you need to do next in your job hunt.
+And don’t forget to get your copy of the free Productive Job-Hunting Game Plan so you always know exactly what you need to do next in your job hunt.